AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-configure-adobe-io.md

 level: Intermediate
 exl-id: ab21b694-d05c-4ba4-b828-936803651b82
 ---
-# Adobe Campaign Standard and Adobe I/O Configuration for the Microsoft Dynamics 365 integration
+# Adobe Campaign Standard and Adobe Developer Configuration for the Microsoft Dynamics 365 integration

 This article will explain how to configure Adobe Campaign Standard and Adobe I/O to give the integration application access to the data.